Zaysevkun/Zaysevkun/README.md

 ### About me 👀
 👨‍💻 Greetings!
 I am Veniamin, Backend developer from Tbilisi, Georgia.

-🐬 Currently working as a Senior Software engineer specializing in Backend and Python.
+🐬 Currently working as a Senior Software engineer specializing in Backend and with Go and Python.

 🎓 Far Eastern Ferederal University graduate of bachelor's program "Mathematics and Computer Science".